 Hidden Brick Pond – The Secret Lives of its Wild Residents

 It is first light of the morning and I’ve just settled into my blind.
-The peaceful silence is broken only occasionally but the distant caw of crows muffled by a dense fog.
-From the woods I hear rustling and a loud SNAP!, followed by a large SPLASH!
-My pulse quickens as I pan my lens over to spot the source of the disruption…
+The peaceful silence is broken only occasionally by the distant caw of crows muffled by a dense fog.
+From the woods I hear a SNAP! and loud rustling, followed by a large SPLASH!
+My pulse quickens as I pan my lens over to investigate the source of the disruption…

 Waterman Center is located at 403 Hilton Road, Apalachin, NY